cpt-max/Docs/MonoGame Compute Shader Guide.md

 ## 6. Limitations <a name="limitations"></a>

-- When you call GetData() on a structured buffer, where the corresponding struct contains a bool parameters, you will currently get an exception, telling you that bool is not a blittable type.
-Just use int instead.
 - Writing to cubemaps, texture arrays, or into specific texture mipmap levels is currently not possible.
 However, you can use the new CopyData() functions for textures as a workaround.
 Write to a regular texture and then copy the data into cubemap faces, mipmap levels, or array slices.
 Since the copying happens on the GPU, it's relatively efficient.
+- When you call GetData() on a structured buffer, where the corresponding struct contains a bool parameter, you will get an exception, telling you that bool is not a blittable type.
+Just use int instead.

 <br><br><br>